VCVRack/Rack/README.md

   - Cockos Reaper
   - Propellerhead Reason 10
   - Steinberg Cubase Pro 9.5.30
+  - LMMS 1.2.0-rc6
-  - according to users: works in Bitwig
+  - according to users: works in Bitwig Studio
+  - according to users: works in Nuendo
+  - according to users: works in Ableton Live

 # Downloads
 The current release can be found in the [vst2_bin/](vst2_bin/) folder.

-Here's a snapshot of it: [veeseevstrack_0_6_1_win64_bin-26Jul2018.7z](dist/veeseevstrack_0_6_1_win64_bin-26Jul2018.7z) (64bit)
+Here's a snapshot of it: [veeseevstrack_0_6_1_win64_bin-05Aug2018.7z](dist/veeseevstrack_0_6_1_win64_bin-05Aug2018.7z) (64bit)

-**WARNING: DON'T TRY TO USE THE INSTRUMENT AND EFFECT PLUGINS IN THE SAME PROJECT OR YOUR DAW WILL CRASH.**

-The effect plugin can used be as an instrument, too.
+Note: The effect plugin can used be as an instrument, too.
 You just have to send it MIDI events !

 # Changelog